 Look for Perfect Squares, Cubes, or n-th Powers

 After prime factorization, identify any perfect squares (for square roots), perfect cubes (for cube roots), or perfect n-th powers (for n-th roots).
 Extracting these perfect powers simplifies the radical significantly.
-For instance, in the expression ³√54, the prime factorization of 54 is 2 × 3³.
+To give you an idea, in the expression ³√54, the prime factorization of 54 is 2 × 3³.
 Recognizing 3³ as a perfect cube, we can simplify the expression as ³√54 = ³√(2 × 3³) = 3³√2.

 Simplify Variables Methodically